apache/superset/docs/sqllab.rst

 Here, "version" should be the version of your Presto cluster.
 Support for this functionality was introduced in Presto 0.319.

-Create Table As
+Create Table As (CTAS)
-'''''''''''''''
+''''''''''''''''''''''

-You can use `CREATE TABLE AS SELECT ...` statements on SQLLab this feature can be toggled on and off at the database configuration level, note that on PostgreSQL DDL is transactional, this means that, to properly use this feature you have to set `autocommit` to true on your engine parameters:
+You can use `CREATE TABLE AS SELECT ...` statements on SQLLab this feature can be toggled on and off at the database configuration level.

+Note that since `CREATE TABLE..` belongs to a SQL DDL category.
+Specifically on PostgreSQL, DDL is transactional, this means that, to properly use this feature you have to set `autocommit` to true on your engine parameters:

 .. code-block:: json